cose-wg/COSE-C/README.md

 The project is setup to build using *CMake.*  The way that the CMake files are setup, it requires that version 3.0 or higher is used.

-The project requires the use of cn-cbor(https://github.com/cabo/cn-cbor) in order to build.
+The project requires the use of cn-cbor(https://github.com/jimsch/cn-cbor) in order to build.
+While this is based on the original version at (https://github.com/cabo/cn-cbor) there have been several updates to this version which have not been reflected in the base library.
 The CMake configuration files will automatically pull down the correct version when run.

 ## Memory Model